MaDHouSe79/mh-parking/README.md

 - 👉 Step 4: Add any recommended extra code what I say you should add.
 - 👉 Step 5: If you are 100% sure, you have done all 4 steps correctly, go to step 6.😁
 - 👉 Step 6: Start your server.
-- 👉 Step 7: Add your self as vip, you can use the command: /park-addvip [id] [amount]
+- 👉 Step 7: Add your self or other as vip, you can use the command: /park-addvip [id]
 - 👉 Step 8: Most important step -> Enjoy 👊😎👍